Corrado Segre: Career

 The inspiring Geometrie der Lage (1847) of Karl Georg Christian von Staudt provided Segre with another project.
 He encouraged Mario Pieri to make a translation, Geometria di Posizione (1889), while Segre composed a biographical sketch of von Staudt that was included in the publication.

 Segre also expanded algebraic geometry by consideration of multicomplex numbers, in particular the bicomplex numbers.
 Segre's 1892 contribution to Mathematische Annalen shows him extending the work of William Rowan Hamilton and William Kingdon Clifford on biquaternions.
-But Segre was unaware of earlier study of tessarines that had anticipated his bicomplex numbers.
+But Segre was unaware of an earlier study of tessarines that had anticipated his bicomplex numbers.

-In English, the best known work of Segre is an inspirational essay meant for Italian students, translated by J.W.
+In English, the best-known work of Segre is an inspirational essay meant for Italian students, translated by J.W.
 Young in 1904.
 It provides guidance and encouragement to young people studying mathematics.

 In a 1926 memorial article, H.F.
 Baker called Segre the "father of" the Italian school of algebraic geometry.